icnrg/draft-irtf-icnrg-terminology/terms.md

 **Interest forwarding**:

 > A process of forwarding Interest packets using the Names carried in the Interests.
-In case of Stateful forwarding, creating an entry in PIT.
+In case of Stateful forwarding, creating an entry in the PIT.
 The forwarding decision is made by the Forwarding Strategy.

 **Interest aggregation**: